Wxze/my_card_flutter/README.md

 # my_card_flutter

-A card, made with Flutter.
+A card that tells some things about me, made with Flutter.